JulianNicholls/Battleships/README.md

     Press R to Restart
     Press Esc to Exit

+### Computer Intelligence

+This game exemplifies the problem with player vs computer games.
+Of course, the computer 'knows' where all of the player's ships are, but that information must not be used.

+Currently, the computer starts off firing randomly.
+When it scores a hit, it attacks the un-attacked adjacent four squares around the hit before reverting to random shots.

+I'm going to up the IQ a little, since I can beat it every time at the moment, which is not right because it's essentially random and there should be an element of luck.

 ### Pretty Font

 There is an option to use freeware font 'Good Times' from Typodermic Fonts, Inc.